-Belsay Hall, Castle and Gardens are open to the public and managed by English Heritage.
+Belsay Hall, Castle and 30 acres of Gardens are open to the public and managed by English Heritage.
 The surrounding Grade 1 listed parkland that is the venue for the horse trials, is maintained by The Belsay Trust.

 Belsay has a wonderful equestrian heritage.
 The Middleton family, which has owned the estate for more than 800 years, bred and trained racehorses here in the 18th and 19th centuries and even won the St Leger at Doncaster in 1859 with a horse called Gamester.

 The beautiful stables at the Hall are still in evidence as is the old Stallion Park, situated at the bottom of Bantom Hill adjacent to the Castle.

 Belsay Horse Trials is organised by Laura and Peter de Wesselow, who live at Belsay and represent the current generation of the Middleton family, alongside a committee of volunteers.

 Our thanks must go to all of our very generous sponsors, whose financial support has been so crucial in setting up Belsay Horse Trials.
 We are also extremely grateful to all the doctors, veterinary surgeons, farriers, judges, starters, timekeepers, jump judges, scorers and the many volunteers who give up their time so generously and without whose help running this event would not be possible.